build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 > **host-c**
 > 19:58:36.787560 IP 6.0.0.103 > 4.0.0.108: ICMP echo request, id 8, seq 1, length 64

-`host-c` initiates the ICMP ping request.
+Now that `host-c` knows the IP address to send its packets to, it initiates the ICMP ping request.
 The rest of this should be old hat to dedicated readers.

 NEXT STEPS: - go back and simplify the network and what we're watching